yashikasingh6499/Data-Science-Problems/README.md

 # Data-Science-Problems
-Some brainstorming questions on data science and their solution by me in our favourite Python.
+Some brainstorming questions on data science and their solutions by me in our favourite Python.